A.K.O.O. Clothing

 A.K.O.O. is a clothing line started in late 2008 and founded by T.I. and Jason Geter, both co-founders of Atlanta-based hip hop recording label Grand Hustle Records.
 A.K.O.O. is an acronym that stands for "A King Of Oneself."

 Distribution

-A.K.O.O Clothing is produced and distributed by the RP55 Group based out of Virginia Beach, Virginia.
+A.K.O.O Clothing is produced and distributed by the RP55 Group based in Virginia Beach, Virginia.
 Products are sold in numerous stores across the Continental United States and Hawaii.
 AKOO Clothing items are also distributed nationally and internationally through many different online vendors.